 Long Haul International Routes on Virgin Australia are easy to list: there are only three, to a grand total of two destinations!
 Don't be mislead by the huge Virgin Australia route map at the back of the inflight magazine: almost all of these are codeshares, and don't really exist as Virgin Australia destinations.

-Sydney to Los Angeles is the core route – VA1 no less – seven days a week leaving Sydney at 1440 and arriving in LAX at 0930 the same day, but 14 hours later, using the Boeing 777.
+Sydney to Los Angeles is the core route - VA1 no less - seven days a week leaving Sydney at 1030 and arriving in LAX at 6am the same day, but 14 hours later, using the Boeing 777, seven days a week.
+There is a codeshare on Delta running just five minutes before it.

-Bribane to Los Angeles has direct flights on a Friday, Monday and Wednesday at 1050 arriving at 0605 in the morning.
+Brisbane to Los Angeles is a Boeing 777, leaving at 1105, arriving at 0700, every day except Sunday and Monday.
 This is the shortest ex-V-Australia route, taking a mere 13 hours 15 minutes.

 Domestically, Virgin Australia's core route is between the East and West Coasts, on which it puts the flagship A330.
 Alas, it's quite hard to get onto this plane, which has great seats in Business Class, and instead you may end up on the much poorer 737 - which due to it's better inflight entertainment, may actually be better in economy.